BrynMawr-CS312-2021/getting-started/README.md

 # getting-started
 A simple demo to test whether GLFW, GLEW, OpenGL, and GLM are setup correctly.
-Pressing `Escape` closes the window.

 ![](window-test.gif)